-Note: For the purpose of acceptance as personal implements, "IAAF certified" implements may include older models that previously held a certificate but are not in production any longer.
+Note: "IAAF certified" implements may include older models that previously held a certificate but are not in production any longer.

 It is becoming increasingly common for Organisers to provide a lesser range of implements than in the past (largely due to the cost of purchases).
 This increases the responsibility of Technical Managers and their assistants to closely check all personal implements presented for competitions - to ensure that they comply with the Rules as well as being on the IAAF list of certified products.
 Implements which do not currently have but have previously had an IAAF certificate may be accepted for competition if they comply with the Rules.